MoatazEl-Naggar/Library_Management/README.md

 ### Borrowing Process:

-GET /borrowings: List all borrowing processes
+GET /borrowings: List all borrowing processes. output: an object of all borrowing processes with details

-POST /borrowings: Borrow a book
+POST /borrowings: Borrow a book. input: BookId, BorrowerId and check out date.

-PUT /borrowings/:id/return: Return a book
+PUT /borrowings/:id/return: Return a book. input: returnDate.

-GET /borrowings/:borrowerId: List books currently borrowed by a borrower
+GET /borrowings/:borrowerId: List books currently borrowed by a borrower. input: BorrowerId./ output: an object of all borrowed books by that Id.

-GET /borrowings/overdue: List overdue books
+GET /borrowings/overdue: List overdue books. output: an object of all overdue books.

-### Additional Features:
+## Additional Features:

 ### Analytical Reports: